denten-books/plain-text/2-surface.md

 who "sooth themselves into a state of restfulness" by listening to their favorite authors.
-Poulsen's "electric writing" will finally emerge "as clear and as distinct as the writing by hand, an absolutely legal and conclusive record" [@fankhauser_telegraphone_1909, 41].
+Poulsen's "electric writing" will finally emerge "as clear and as distinct as the writing by hand, an absolutely legal and conclusive record," Fankhauser concluded [@fankhauser_telegraphone_1909, 41].

-The use of magnetic tape for data storage and processing begins in earnest in the 1950s.
+In the first decade of the twentieth century, Fankhauser imagined magnetic storage as an audio format, combining the best of telegraphy and telephony in once device.
+For the purposes of data storage, magnetic tape technology did not mature until the 1950s.
 For example, the state of the art relay calculator commissioned by the Bureau of Ordinance of the Navy Department in 1944 and built by the Harvard Computation laboratory in 1947 still made use of standard telegraph "tape readers and punchers," adapted for computation with the aid of engineers from Western Union Telegraph Company [@staff_description_1949, 1-40].[^ln2-punch] The relay calculator was equipped with a number of Teletype Model 12A tape readers and Model 10B perforators, using 11/16-inch wide paper tape with "five intelligence holes."
-The readers and punches were capable of operating at 600 operations per minute.
+The readers and punches were capable of running at 600 operations per minute.
 Four Model 15 Page-Printers gave the means to compare the printed characters with the digits stored in the ticker tape-based controlling print register.
 In this setup, the numerical inscription was therefore already split between input and output channels: with input stored on ticker tape and output on the printed page, for verification.

 The next generation Mark III Calculator, commissioned by the Navy's Bureau of Ordinance in 1948 and completed in 1950 at Harvard jettisoned tape in favor of